Frequently Asked Questions

 The CC Lot (a 386-space parking lot on Jessup Road) will be replaced by the sophomore housing development.
 A September 2017 survey indicates that there are approximately 20 staff and maintenance vehicles and 90 students who utilize the CC Lot on a daily basis.
 Due to the relatively low utilization rates of the lot, it is expected that parking displacement at the site will not impact overall parking on North Campus and that most parking needs can be accommodated through the current surplus parking inventory on campus.

 While a portion of the Appel Lot will be replaced by the first-year student housing development, 77 spaces will remain from the original parking lot at the end of the project.
-Parking will be enhanced at Robert Purcell Community Center to help accommodate visitors and conference attendees.
+As of September 2020, parking has been enhanced at Robert Purcell Community Center to help accommodate visitors and conference attendees.
 Building-specific parking needs such as accessible spaces, loading zones, or parking for service vehicles will be accommodated in the proposed development.
 Furthermore, Cornell’s Department of Transportation and Delivery Services is currently studying ways to better utilize parking across campus.

 Permit and pay-by-plate parking at Appel Commons is no longer available as of July 1, 2019.
 Staff permit parking with TCAT access is available in the North Campus A Lot (A permit) and Hasbrouck Apartments (R permit).
 Short-term, pay-by-plate parking is available in several lots on North Campus.
 Visit the short-term and visitor parking page for a map of parking locations.